Bram1903/EFCore/readme.md

-To check an order type the number 11077
+To check an order type the number 11077, or check the database for a diffrent number.